Natural History Museum, London: Major specimens and exhibits

 The blue whale skeleton, Hope, that has replaced Dippy, is another prominent display in the museum.
 The display of the skeleton, some 82 feet long and weighing 4.5 tonnes, was only made possible in 1934 with the building of the New Whale Hall (now the Mammals (blue whale model) gallery).
 The whale had been in storage for 42 years since its stranding on sandbanks at the mouth of Wexford Harbour, Ireland in March 1891 after being injured by whalers.
 At this time, it was first displayed in the Mammals (blue whale model) gallery, but now takes pride of place in the museum's Hintze Hall.
 Discussion of the idea of a life-sized model also began around 1934, and work was undertaken within the Whale Hall itself.
 Since taking a cast of such a large animal was deemed prohibitively expensive, scale models were used to meticulously piece the structure together.
 During construction, workmen left a trapdoor within the whale's stomach, which they would use for surreptitious cigarette breaks.
-Before the door was closed and sealed forever, some coins and a telephone directory were placed inside—this soon growing to an urban myth that a time capsule was left inside.
+Before the door was closed and sealed forever, some coins and a telephone directory were placed inside—this soon grew to an urban myth that a time capsule was left inside.
 The work was completed—entirely within the hall and in view of the public—in 1938.
 At the time it was the largest such model in the world, at 92 feet in length.
 The construction details were later borrowed by several American museums, who scaled the plans further.
 The work involved in removing Dippy and replacing it with Hope was documented in a BBC Television special, Horizon: Dippy and the Whale, narrated by David Attenborough, which was first broadcast on BBC Two on 13 July 2017, the day before Hope was unveiled for public display.